Llangollen Canal: Restoration

-A notable feature of the canal is the Pontcysyllte Aqueduct, built by Thomas Telford.
-Opened in 1805, the aqueduct is more than 300 m long and 38 m above the valley floor.
-It has 19 stone arches, each with a 45-foot (14 metre) span.
-Another aqueduct carries the canal over the River Ceiriog at Chirk, and there are tunnels nearby at Whitehouses, Chirk, and Ellesmere.
+A notable feature of the canal is the Pontcysyllte Aqueduct, designed by Thomas Telford and approved by William Jessop Opened in 1805, the aqueduct is 1007 ft long and 126 ft above the valley floor.
+It has 18 hollow stone piers, which support 19 cast iron arches, each with a 45-foot (14 metre) span, to support the cast iron trough.
+William Hazeldinesupplied and erected the cast iron, while the masonry was erected by John Simpson.
+Chirk Aqueduct is shorter at 710 ft long.
+It has ten stone arches which carry the canal over the River Ceiriog at Chirk, spanning the border between Wales and England.
+There are tunnels nearby at Whitehouses, Chirk, and Ellesmere.

 The canal also forms the boundary on two sides of the Fenn's, Whixall and Bettisfield Mosses National Nature Reserve.
 In 2009 an 11 mi section of the canal from Gledrid Bridge near Rhoswiel through to the Horseshoe Falls, which includes Chirk Aqueduct and Pontcysyllte Aqueduct, was declared a World Heritage Site by UNESCO.